 Beyond the immediate need for medical equipment, the COVID-19 crisis will change how we live for years to come.
 Many large companies expect a broad shift to working from home.
 How will the design of “homes” and “offices” change when the boundary between them blurs?
 What is the new vision for parks, event spaces, and public transportation?
 We look forward to seeing what else our colleagues dream up, while generating our own solutions.

-We stand in solidarity with the protesters and share their outrage over the ongoing murders, injustices, police brutality, and systemic racism against Black people.
+We stand in solidarity with the protesters.
+Given the ongoing murders, injustices, police brutality, and systemic racism against Black people, we share their outrage.

 We acknowledge our complicity.
 As architects, we must learn to recognize the ways our built environments marginalize and oppress.
 We must act to undo decades of racialized zoning, damaging urban renewal policies, and inadequate housing.